amygwong/csc59866/README.md

 Computer Assistance System For Visually Challenged
 By: Shawn Mathew, Anthony Tan and Amy Wong

+NOTE: To see the number of commits made by each member, please click on commits link underneath the <> Code tab.
+Do not look at the Graphs tab.

 **Running Locally**
 Make sure you have the latest Git and Python version installed!